EpiphanySoft/phylo/README.md

             state.stop = true;  // stop all further walking
         }
     }

+The optional `matcher` can be a `String` or a `RegExp` and have the same meaning as with `list()`.
+The `matcher` cannot, however, be a function.
+This is because it would be ambiguous with `before` and would really offer no advantage over handling things in the `before` method anyway.

 The `state` object has the following members:

  - `at` - The current `File` being processed.